George Wallace (Australian comedian)

 George Stephenson "Onkus" Wallace (4 June 1895 – 19 October 1960), was an Australian comedian, actor, vaudevillian and radio personality.
 During the early to mid-20th century, he was one of the most famous and successful Australian comedians on both stage and screen, with screen, song and revue sketch writing amongst his repertoire.
 Wallace was a small tubby man with goggle eyes, a mobile face and croaky voice who appeared in trademark baggy trousers, checkered shirt and felt hat.
 His career as one of Australia's most popular comedians spanned four decades from the 1920s to 1960 and encompassed stage, radio and film entertainment.
 Ken G. Hall, who directed him in two films, wrote in his autobiography that George Wallace was the finest Australian comedian he had known.

 Early and personal life

 George Stephenson Wallace was born in Aberdeen, New South Wales to George Stevenson "Broncho" Wallace, a painter, and Catherine Mary Ann, née Scott.
 His father toured in minstrel shows, and George junior appeared at age three in a Sydney pantomime.
 He was in his parents' song-and-dance act until they divorced.
-He later busked in Pyrmont, New South Waleswaterfront, worked in his stepfather's ink factory, and was a farm-hand and canecutter in North Queensland.
+He later busked around the Pyrmont waterfront, worked in his stepfather's ink factory, and was a farm-hand and canecutter in North Queensland.
 He then joined a road show at age sixteen.

-Wallace married Margarita Edith Emma Nicholas on 3 January 1917 and moved to Sydney in 1918.
-Wallace worked at Newtown Bridge Theatre for £4 a week.
-Wallace used his wife in his act.
-Their two-year-old son join them in acrobatic poses.
-His parents separated in 1924.
+Wallace married Margarita Edith Emma Nicholas in Brisbane on 3 January 1917; they moved to Sydney the following year where he played at Newtown Bridge Theatre for £4 a week.
+Margarita took an on-stage role in the act, later their two-year-old son joined them as a juvenile acrobat.
+They separated in 1924.